NotTacoz/jacaranda/content/notes/archive/AE/CHEMISTRY/reactionsParticlesAndCollisions.md

 ---
-title: "Reactions, Particles, and Collisions"
+title: Reactions, Particles, and Collisions
+tags:
+  - AE
+  - chemistry
 ---
 ## reactions, particles and collisions

 - particles colliding with a certain amount of energy cause reactions.